-This course is a chronological treatment of the history of the western world from ancient times to the early modern era.
+This course is a chronological treatment of the history of the western world from the early modern era to the present.
 The elements of this course are designed to inform students on the major events and trends that are essential in the understanding of the development of western civilization within the context of world societies.
 Selective attention will be given to "non-western" civilizations which impact and influence the development of "western" civilization.

-Formerly HIST 121
+Formerly HIST-122

-Prerequisites: ENGL-099 and (RDNG-095 OR RDNG-096) or appropriate Accuplacer English and reading scores.
+Prerequisites: ENGL-099 and RDNG-096 or appropriate Accuplacer English and Reading scores